 To learn more about Missouri State University, visit their website.

-Registration for MOve Summer Intensive is now closed.
+Registration for MOve Summer Intensive is found here

 Guest Artist Bios:

 Gary began his career as a dancer in Atlanta, GA with

 Barbara Sullivan’s Atlanta Dance Theatre.
 There he developed his interest in

 choreography and created works for musicals presented by Jomandi Productions

 and The Clark College Players.
 Receiving a scholarship to attend California